 Since 1980, the Dietary Guidelines for Americans have provided science-based advice on what we should eat and drink to meet our daily nutrient needs.
 According to the latest guidelines, older adults should consume more fruit, vegetables, whole grains, and dairy in order to support healthy aging.

-The average SNAP benefit for older adults is $105 per month—extra funds they can use to add more nutritious food to their diet.2
+The average SNAP benefit per person in 2023 was $212 per month—extra funds older adults can use to add more nutritious food to their diet.2

 Ms. Vang, a 69-year-old from Minneapolis, credits food benefits like SNAP for helping her to eat healthier while living with high blood pressure and diabetes.
 “Now I can buy more healthy foods such as fresh vegetables and fruits which I normally couldn’t afford,” Vang told her Benefits Enrollment Center advocate, who helped her enroll into the program.